balena-io/docs/pages/integrations/aws.md

 #### Automatic Thing Creation

-All of AWS can be controlled over API calls, and AWS itself can be used to automate creation of the things, certificates, policies, and other settings.
+All of AWS can be controlled over API calls, and AWS itself can be used to automate the creation of the things, certificates, policies, and other settings.
 Such automatic setups would tap into your resin.io resources, and when a new device is created, would automatically set up the required resources, and would notify the device of its credentials.

-One such possible automatic setup example, [resin-aws-lambda](https://github.com/craig-mulligan/resin-aws-lambda) uses the [AWS Lambda](https://aws.amazon.com/documentation/lambda/) platform to run "serverless" AWS provisioning.
+One such possible automatic setup example, [resin-aws-lambda](https://github.com/resin-io-projects/resin-aws-lambda) uses the [AWS Lambda](https://aws.amazon.com/documentation/lambda/) platform to run "serverless" AWS provisioning.

 All automatic provisioning method would use the [AWS IoT API](http://docs.aws.amazon.com/iot/latest/apireference/Welcome.html).